bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 We can specify a longer length or we can also specify the bits of entropy we need by passing the length or entropy arguments.

-To create a mnemonic with an entropy of 256 bits which will be a 24 word length mnemonic sentence we can use.
+To create a mnemonic with an entropy of 256 bits which will be a 24-word length mnemonic sentence we can use `{ entropy: 256 }`.
-Refer to the readme file on GitHub: https://github.com/LtbLightning/bdk-rn#generatemnemomic
+Refer to the readme file on [GitHub](https://github.com/LtbLightning/bdk-rn#generatemnemomic)

 ```javascript
 const {data: mnemonic} = await BdkRn.generateMnemonic({ entropy: 256 });